 Will a dental crown affect my speech or how I bite and chew?

 A new crown may feel different at first and cause minor adjustments in how you chew or speak.
-Most people adapt within a few days and the crown feels natural after this short adjustment period.
-We can make slight adjustments if needed.
+Most people adjust within a few days.
+If the crown feels off, Dr. Banks can make small adjustments.
+A properly placed crown should improve your chewing and not hurt your speech.